-1.4 Specific objectives of RFC Amber
+1.4 Achievements of RFC Amber

-The main tasks for the first two years following the establishment of the RFC Amber were:
+The main tasks for the first years following the establishment of the RFC Amber were:

-1. To ensure the provision of capacity of good quality on the corridor and smooth handling of capacity requests through the Corridor- One Stop Shop)

-to fulfil the implementation of the provisions of articles 12 to 19 of the RFC Regulation (relating to i.a. the coordination of works, C-OSS and capacity allocation, traffic management, corridor information document and quality of service)

-3. to contribute to the fulfilment of the punctuality targets for international freight trains on the corridor by reducing delays for which IMs are responsible

-4. to implement harmonized international IT tools and procedures

-5. to introduce consultation mechanisms in order to obtain good communication with the AdvisoryGroups and potential corridor customers.

-6. to comply with the specific target of the European Green Deal to reduce transport-related greenhouse gas emissions by 90% by 2050 and in particular with the measures set in the Sustainable and Smart Mobility Strategy (SSMS) with its concrete goals to increase rail freight traffic with +50% by 2030 and by 100% by 2050.
+- 1. To ensure the provision of capacity of good quality on the corridor and smooth handling of capacity requests through the Corridor- One Stop Shop) - 2. to fulfil the implementation of the provisions of articles 12 to 19 of the RFC Regulation (relating to i.a. the coordination of works, C-OSS and capacity allocation, traffic management, corridor information document and quality of service) - 3. to contribute to improved punctuality for international freight trains on the corridor by reducing delays for which IMs are responsible - 4. to implement harmonized international IT tools and procedures - 5. to introduce consultation mechanisms in order to obtain good communication with the Advisory Groups and potential corridor customers. - 6. to support reaching the specific target of the European Green Deal to reduce transport-related greenhouse gas emissions by 90% by 2050 and in particular with the measures set in the Sustainable and Smart Mobility Strategy (SSMS) with its concrete goals to increase rail freight traffic with +50% by 2030 and by 100% by 2050.

-In order to contribute to the achievement of the above set goals the Managing Director elaborated with the cooperation of Spokesperson of the Advisory Groups an Action Plan identifying short-term and long- term actions to be tackled by the Executive Board/Ministries, Management Board/Infrastructure Managers and Allocation Body, and Railway Undertakings and Terminals/ Railway and Terminal Advisory Groups.
-The Management Board approved the Action Plan on 17 September 2019 in Koper.
-The Action Plan contains the following short- and long-term goals:
+In order to contribute to the achievement of the above the Managing Director elaborated with the cooperation of Spokesperson of the Advisory Groups an Action Plan identifying short-term and long-term actions, which was adopted by the Management Board on 17 September 2019 in Koper.
+For the IMs and AB this plan included the following main activities: